mdarche/maker-ui/README.md

 Build responsive Gatsby themes with layouts powered by [ThemeUI](https://theme-ui.com/).

-Gatsby Theme Elements takes care of accessibile layouts, responsive navigation, and theming so you can focus on creating awesome content or adding new integrations to your Gatsby site.
+Gatsby Theme Elements takes care of accessible layouts, responsive navigation, and theming so you can focus on creating awesome content or adding new integrations to your Gatsby site.

 [![npm version](https://badge.fury.io/js/gatsby-theme-elements.svg)](https://badge.fury.io/js/gatsby-theme-elements)